Troubled Waters: a Homegrown Effort to Track American Dipper Success

 • White, J. 2020.
 Animas River, Durango: Fish survey and management information.
 Colorado Parks and Wildlife, Durango, CO.
 4pp.
 Available at: https://cpw.state.co.us/thingstodo/Fishery Survey Summaries/AnimasRiverDurango.pdf

-6 responses to “Troubled Waters: a Homegrown Effort to Track American Dipper Success”
+6 comments on “Troubled Waters: a Homegrown Effort to Track American Dipper Success

 Also, I think the statement, “Climate change.
 In recent years, the size and severity of wildfires in the western United States has increased mostly due to rising temperatures resulting from climate change,” deserves a citation, though.
 We do not want anyone to think we are making this up from unscientific sources.